Rémy Cabella

-Rémy Joseph Cabella (born 8 March 1990) is a French professional footballer who plays as an attacking midfielder for Super League Greece club Olympiacos.
+Rémy Joseph Cabella (born 8 March 1990) is a French professional footballer who plays as an attacking midfielder for Super League Greece club Volos.

 He had two spells each at Montpellier and Saint-Étienne, winning the Ligue 1 title with the former in 2011–12.
 He also represented Arles-Avignon, Marseille and Lille in the top flight, making over 200 total appearances and scoring over 50 goals.
 He also played for Newcastle United in the Premier League and Krasnodar in the Russian Premier League.

 Cabella earned four caps for France in 2014, and was chosen for the year's World Cup.

 Early life

 Rémy Joseph Cabella was born on 8 March 1990 in Ajaccio, Corsica, to an Italian father and a Corsican mother.
-He started his youth career at local club Gazélec Ajaccio before joining Montpellier's academy at the age of 14, winning the 2009 Coupe Gambardella with their under-19 team.
+He started his youth career at local clubs AC Ajaccio and Gazélec Ajaccio, before joining Montpellier's academy at the age of 14, winning the 2009 Coupe Gambardella with their under-19 team.